Nigeria’s Story: Beat of the West

 Don’t miss this chance to explore the stories, rhythms, and cultural influence behind one of the most exciting music movements of our time.

 Doors open from 6.30pm with a welcome drink on arrival, provided by Cafe KOKO.
+After the panel discussion, DJ Haruna Jebak will be on the decks, creating a great vibe for networking and connecting.

 Tickets are Pay What You Can, with all donations supporting the Umoja Health Forum - a Camden charity championing health and wellbeing in African & Caribbean communities.